UCU Industrial action

 Strike action to run discontinuously as follows:

-Alongside this, Action Short of a Strike (ASOS) - to run continuously from Wednesday 1 December 2021 and will terminate no later than 3 May 2022.
+Alongside this, Action Short of a Strike (ASOS) will continue to run continuously as it was previously confirmed from Wednesday 1 December 2021 and will terminate no later than 3 May 2022.
 The action short of a strike will consist of UCU members only working their contracted hours and duties and not volunteering to do more.